 - SIP is easy to manage and maintain

-- Due to its virtual nature, SIP is futureproof and can easily make virtual meetings and video messaging happens
+- Due to its virtual nature, SIP is future-proof and allows you to easily hold virtual meetings and send video messages

 - As it relies on internet, you will need to ensure you have a fast and reliable connection

 However, when making your decision please bear in mind that ISDN is set to be discontinued by 2025.
 If you are looking to upgrade your system, where possible we would recommend for you to change to a SIP system.
 It will prevent you from the effort of having to change further down the line.